PouRiaBG/SignUpMenu/README.md

-# SignUpMenu
+# SignUp menu
+This project was bootstrapped with vanila javascript.
-Sign up menu with validation
+A simple sign up form with validation.

+## Available Scripts